BAkinmarin/bible-quiz-game/README.md

 > Separate Sections for Old and New Testament, giving user the option to play quiz game based on preference.

-> Create and add Parable of Jesus Section, giving user the option to play quiz based on this otpion.
+> Create and add Parable of Jesus Section, giving user the option to play quiz based on this option.

 > Create and add Creation Story Section, giving user the option to play quiz based on this option.